United States v. Microsoft Corp.: Settlement

-The Department of Justice announced on September 6, 2001 that it was no longer seeking to break up Microsoft and would instead seek a lesser antitrust penalty.
+The Department of Justice, then under Bush administration attorney general John Ashcroft, announced on September 6, 2001, that it was no longer seeking to break up Microsoft and would instead seek a lesser antitrust penalty.
 Microsoft decided to draft a settlement proposal allowing PC manufacturers to adopt non-Microsoft software.

 On November 1, 2001, the DOJ reached an agreement with Microsoft to settle the case.
 The proposed settlement required Microsoft to share its application programming interfaces with third-party companies and appoint a panel of three investigators who would have full access to Microsoft's systems, records, and source code for five years in order to ensure compliance.
 However, the DOJ did not require Microsoft to change any of its code nor did it prevent Microsoft from tying other software with Windows in the future.
 On August 5, 2002, Microsoft announced that it would make some concessions towards the proposed final settlement ahead of the judge's decision.
 On November 1, 2002, Judge Kollar-Kotelly released a ruling that accepted most of the proposed DOJ settlement.
 Nine states and the District of Columbia (which had been pursuing the case together with the DOJ) did not agree with the settlement, arguing that it did not go far enough to curb Microsoft's anti-competitive business practices.
 On June 30, 2004, the D.C.
 Circuit Court approved the settlement with the Justice Department, rejecting the states' claims that the sanctions were inadequate.

 In its 2008 Annual Report, Microsoft stated:

 Lawsuits brought by the U.S. Department of Justice, 18 states, and the District of Columbia in two separate actions were resolved through a Consent Decree that took effect in 2001 and a Final Judgment entered in 2002.
 These proceedings imposed various constraints on our Windows operating system businesses.
 These constraints include limits on certain contracting practices, mandated disclosure of certain software program interfaces and protocols, and rights for computer manufacturers to limit the visibility of certain Windows features in new PCs.
 We believe we are in full compliance with these rules.
 However, if we fail to comply with them, additional restrictions could be imposed on us that would adversely affect our business.

 Microsoft's obligations under the settlement, as originally drafted, expired on November 12, 2007.
 However, Microsoft later "agreed to consent to a two-year extension of part of the Final Judgments" dealing with communications protocol licensing, and stated that if the government later wished to extend those aspects of the settlement as far as 2012, it would not object.
 The government made clear that the extension was intended only to give the relevant part of the settlement "the opportunity to succeed for the period of time it was intended to cover," rather than being due to any "pattern of willful and systematic violations."